 I believe in two things.

 My story?
 I was always intrigued by relationships.
 And I thought for a long time “helping people” meant fixing things.
+It was my “job” in my family.
 Slowly, along the way, I have learned that it is not about having the answer.
 It’s not about fixing.
 If you can connect, however, and truly understand someone’s story – that is where the power lies.
 In the relationship.

-And then I became a mother to a son, followed by boy-girl twins.
-This is the one job where I really need to rely on this whole “believer” idea.
+And then I became a wife.
+And then a mother to a son, followed by boy-girl twins.
+The title of “mom” is the job where I really need to rely on this whole “believer” idea.
 I thought my story was going to read like a milk-and-cookies mom who never yelled or resorted to (extremely) excessive use of the I-Pad.
 Turns out, that’s not my story.
-Truth of the matter is – my kids make my world the brightest it’s ever been , but I have learned that I am a better spouse, a better Mom, and a better friend – better at the most important relationships – when I can find the time to balance what I love to do almost as much.
+Truth of the matter is – my kids make my world the brightest it’s ever been , but I have learned that I am a better spouse, a better Mom, and a better friend – better at the most important relationships – when I can show them what it looks like to have found your passion.
+You can’t tell people how to do the most important things in life – you have to show them.
 And that’s why I’m here.
 And, if it so happens that we’ve met, or get to meet, I look forward to your story and the lessons I’ll learn from you.
 And maybe those you might learn from me.